joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/09/us/quarters-maya-angelou-sally-ride.html?searchResultPosition=8

 **The Psychedelic Revolution Is Coming.
 Psychiatry May Never Be the Same.**\
 `Psilocybin and MDMA are poised to be the hottest new therapeutics since Prozac.
 Universities want in, and so does Wall Street.
-But some researchers are wary about this going too far.`\
+But some researchers worry a push to loosen access to the drugs could bring unintended consequences.`\
 https://nytimes.com/2021/05/09/health/psychedelics-mdma-psilocybin-molly-mental-health.html?searchResultPosition=9

 **‘Why Do We Deserve to Die?’
 Kabul’s Hazaras Bury Their Daughters.**\